LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 ### Event Handlers with Parameters

 Remember that an *event handler* is a function and functions can have parameters.
-Use single quotes to pass an argument to an event handler that has a parameter.
+Use single quotes to pass an argument to an event handler function that has a parameter.
 In this example, one button's event handler is passed an `'A'`, the other a `'B'` :

 ```html
 <button onclick="buttonPressed('A')">Button A</button>